republik/plattform/src/components/ShareImage/docs.md

 - `socialKey`: required.
 Either `twitter` or `facebook`
 - `data` and `onInputChange`: an immutable `Map` and a setter.
 Both based on meta data model from Publikator
-- `format`: The name of a format supported are:
+- `format`: the metadata of the article's format.
+The name of a format supported are:

 ## Editorial / Default / No Format